Stock Analysis on Net

 Cash payments for restructuring charges

-Pension and retiree medical plan (income) expenses
+Pension and retiree medical plan (income) expense

 Pension and retiree medical plan contributions